danmgs/-AWS.Pipeline.CloudFormation/README.md

 - people can reach it publicly via an external url on port **80**.

-3. Likewise, a Security Group rule is configured on the ASG EC2 instances to allow:
+3. Likewise, Security Groups are configured on the ASG EC2 instances to allow:

 - inbound HTTP requests from the ALB to the EC2 instances' port **80** (for the default html sample page deployed in **/var/www/html** with Apache httpd).
 - incoming HTTP requests from ALB to the EC2 instances port **5000** (added to reach **.Net Core Website**).